Nominations open in mid-December and the deadline is February 15 of each year.

 • The nominee must be a CAUCE member.

-Nominations must be from a dean or director on behalf of their staff and shall include biographical data and an outline of the nominee’s contribution to university continuing education in Canada.
-The CAUCE Executive will decide on an appropriate recipient at its February meeting and advise both the nominee and the nominator shortly afterward.
+For the Outstanding Service Award, only the dean or director of a member institution may submit a nominations package on behalf of their staff which shall include biographical data and an outline of the nominee’s contribution to university continuing education in Canada.
 The award is presented at the annual conference.

 Year Recipient Nominated by